 The Son of man shall send forth his angels, and they shall gather out of his kingdom all things that offend, and them which do iniquity (KJV).

 The scribes responsible for transcribing the text of the Bible realized that both the Heavenly Host and the Children of Israel were directed by God to carry out His divine will.
 Some wanted to emphasize the divine control through the celestial beings, and others wanted to emphasize the divine control according to the number of the Children of Israel.
-The Hebrew text states number of “the sons of Israel” were meaning “the number of Israelites” and the Septuagint as well as the DSS has “according to the number of angels.”
+The Hebrew text states that the number of “the sons of Israel” was meaning “the number of Israelites” and the Septuagint as well as the DSS has “according to the number of angels.”
 The sense is that, in accordance with the number of celestial beings, God divided humankind into separate people groups.
 Each people group would have its own divine “guider” taking directions from God by placing the people groups around the earth in accordance with the Jews God Almighty placed within their nations to influence their histories.

 Daniel E. Woodhead Ph.D.